-Called a "candid testimony of struggle and achievement" by Kirkus Reviews, Never Stop delves into Sana's complicated past.
+Called a "candid testimony of struggle and achievement" by Kirkus Reviews, Never Stop delves deeply into Sana's difficult and complicated past.
 The book reveals how his experience with Karibu jumpstarted his lifelong journey to better understanding himself, human nature, faith, and American culture—which ultimately helped him develop the powerful personal philosophy that drives his life today.

 In celebration of the memoir's pub date (today!), we're sharing a Q&A with the author in which he discusses hard life choices, how he handles sex as an author, and what's next for him.